flowdee/hearthstone-cards/README.txt

 *   Use brackets e.g. [Druid of the Claw] to convert your card names
 *   Supporting: Posts, Pages & Custom Post Types
 *   Adding overlay and displays the associated image while hovering card names
-*   Supporting the following card languages: English, French, German, Russian & Spanish
+*   Supporting the following card languages: English, French, German, Russian, Spanish & Portuguese (Brazil)
 *   Show colored card names according to their rarity
 *   Configuration page for more options
 *   Visit the [plugin page](http://coder.flowdee.de/hearthstone-cards-for-wordpress/)